psyoptix/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 empty plaintext value and the content to be signed as AAD.
 This produces an encoded key `enc` and a ciphertext value that contains only the AAD tag.

-For example, using DHKEM(X25519, HKDF-SHA256) and AES-128-GCM, this would produce a 48-byte signature comprising a 32-byte ephemeral X25519 key and a 16-byte GCM tag.
+For example, using DHKEM(Edwards25519, HKDF-SHA256) and AES-128-GCM, this would produce a 80-byte signature comprising a 64-byte AuthEncap ciphertext and a 16-byte GCM tag.

 To verify such a signature, the recipient performs the corresponding HPKE setup and calls `Open()` with the provided ciphertext.
 If the AEAD authentication passes,